 - Additional copy of Certificate of Registration - $5.00

 - Domestic Partnership Registration Wallet Cards (optional) - 2 cards for $5.35

 - Certified copy of Declaration of Domestic Partnership - $6.00

-- Download the appropriate forms or check your original registration packet.
+Download the appropriate forms from above or check your original registration packet.
 Amendment and termination forms are included in the original registration packet provided to you at the time of your initial registration.

 If my partner and I registered with the City of West Palm Beach Domestic Partnership Registry, do we need to register again?